Many Cloud-based services fall into one of these categories:

 - Productivity suites – Applications that help you be more productive

-- Storage – Storing to and retrieving data and files from the Cloud
+- Storage – Storing, retrieving, and synchronizing files in the Cloud

 - Backup and Recovery – Backing-up data and being able to recover it